jibon57/com_shadowsocks/README.md

 **Tips**
 ========
-This extension will allow to use only `chacha20-ietf-poly1305` encryption method now.
-So you can run your shadowsocks manager like this:

-`ss-manager -m chacha20-ietf-poly1305 -u --manager-address /tmp/shadowsocks-manager.sock --fast-open`

 If you have plan to use plugin then can be like this:

-`ss-manager -m chacha20-ietf-poly1305 -u --manager-address /tmp/shadowsocks-manager.sock --fast-open --plugin "/usr/local/bin/obfs-server" --plugin-opts "obfs=http;fast-open"`
+`ss-manager -u --manager-address /tmp/shadowsocks-manager.sock --fast-open --plugin "/usr/local/bin/obfs-server" --plugin-opts "obfs=http;fast-open"`

 Cron job command can be use like this: